Photoflash capacitor

-A photoflash capacitor is an electrolytic capacitor used in flash cameras, professional flashes, and also in solid-state laser power supplies.
-Their usual purpose is to briefly power a high-voltage flash tube, used to illuminate a photographic subject or optically pump a laser rod.
+A photoflash capacitor is a high-voltage electrolytic capacitor used in camera flashes and in solid-state laser power supplies.
+Their usual purpose is to briefly power a flash lamp, used to illuminate a photographic subject or optically pump a laser rod.
 As flash tubes require very high current for a very short time to operate, photoflash capacitors are designed to supply high discharge current pulses without excessive internal heating.